Macaroni Penguin Facts

-- Macaroni penguins are carnivorous animals, surviving on fish, squid, krill and crustaceans, which they catch with their long beaks.
-(An estimated four million tonnes of krill are consumed by macaroni penguins every year.)
+- Macaroni penguins are carnivorous animals, surviving on fish, squid, krill, and crustaceans, which they catch with their long beaks.
+(An estimated four million tons of krill are consumed by macaroni penguins every year.)

 - Macaroni penguins gather in large colonies which can contain up to 100,000 individuals in order to lay their eggs.

 - Female penguins lay two eggs.
 The first egg, which is about the size of a regular chicken egg, gets tossed out of the nest.
 The female then lays a larger egg a few days later, and this is the one that will develop and hatch after about six weeks.
 No one knows why that first one is laid and discarded.

 - Both the male and female macaroni penguin parents help to incubate the eggs and raise the chicks.

 - Leopard seals, killer whales, and the occasional passing shark are the only real predators of the macaroni penguin since not much else can survive the freezing Antarctic Ocean.